 |£7500||500||25 Tons – 1 Full Truck||30,000|

 There are only a handful of operational hospitals that remain in Syria and with little to no access to medical equipment and supplies, coupled with a severe shortage of doctors and other medical staff, medical help offered to victims of bomb blasts and shootings is well below sub-par.
 Hospitals are severely lacking basics like bandages, scalpels and tubing.
 MiN has worked closely with volunteers with contacts in the NHS to cost-effectively source much needed medical supplies.
-To date we have sent several’ containers of medical aid and amongst the aid sent, there was a complete x-ray room, an infant incubator, oxygenators and packets of Celox, which are vital, life-saving haemostatic ‘patches’ that can be applied to a wound to stop severe life-threatening bleeding.
+To date we have sent several’ containers of medical aid and amongst the aid sent, there was a complete x-ray room, a full conatiner of hospital beds and mattresses, an infant incubator, oxygenators and packets of Celox, which are vital, life-saving haemostatic ‘patches’ that can be applied to a wound to stop severe life-threatening bleeding.

 Women and young girls have had to endure atrocities that the rest of us couldn't even begin to imagine.
 Rape, torture, violence, homelessness, poverty, disfigurement and disability.
 With no-one to support them and no-one to help them overcome the atrocities they've experienced themselves and others they've witnessed, they are living their lives in a solitary and dark limbo suffering from Post Traumatic Stress Disorder (PTSD).
 OUR SISTERS are lonely, depressed, afraid, suicidal, poor and are left feeling hopeless.
 Muslims In Need has begun the undertaking of this project which is the first of it’s kind inside Syria.
 We aim to provide those most affected with depression, mental health issues and PTSD with the professional psychiatric and medical help they so desperately need.
 This will help them to regain their mental health and personal well-being in order to turn their lives around and overcome the devastating effects the war has had on their lives and the lives of those closest to them.